-Note: This post was last updated on February 28th, 2024 to include refreshed U.S. stock market returns up until the end of 2023.
-The U.S. stock market returned +22.1% in 2023 đ¸
+Note: This post was last updated on January 2, 2025 to include refreshed U.S. stock market returns up until the end of 2024.
+The U.S. stock market grew by +21.5% in 2024 đ (using a real total return measurement)

 From Canada to Chile, Barcelona to Bali â investors around the globe pay close attention to the U.S. stock market.
-With the U.S. generating ~25% of global GDP, and U.S. companies weighing in at ~60% of global stock markets, the long-term performance of all of our investments is heavily influenced by the performance of the U.S. market.
+With the U.S. generating ~25% of global GDP, and U.S. companies weighing in at ~60% of global stock markets, the performance of everyoneâs investments is heavily swayed by the performance of the American market.

 Understanding historical stock market returns can help to inform your financial plans, from planning for retirement, or figuring out whether it makes more sense to rent or buy your home.
-Plus, itâs plenty of fun for data geeks đ§
+Plus, itâs plenty of fun for data geeks like myself đ§

 Throughout this post weâll be relying on a fantastic data set released and maintained by Professor Robert Shiller, giving us data on U.S. stock market returns all the way back to the 1870s â a data set covering more than 150 years.